jianxunbak/Assignment-3.13/lesson.md

 ### Catching Validation Exceptions

 Since we have a global exception handler now, we can add another exception handler to handle validation exceptions.
+Remember to remove the `BindingResult` parameter from the controller method first.

 ```java
 // VALIDATION EXCEPTION HANDLER